ZengineHQ/zn-frontend-config/README.md

 ## Tabbed Configurations

-Finally, this directive also has helpers for working with multiple configuration pages separated by tabs.
-In order to leverage this functionality add the following to your controller:
+But wait, there's more!
+This directive also has a helper for working with multiple configuration pages separated by tabs.
+In order to leverage this functionality add the following to your settings controller:

 ```js
 $scope.tabs = [